 The Periodic Electrostatic Embedded Cluster Method (PEECM) functionality provides electronic embedding of a finite, quantum mechanical cluster in a periodic, infinite array of point charges.
 It is implemented within HF and DFT energy and gradient TURBOMOLE modules: dscf, grad, ridft, rdgrad, and escf.
-Unlike embedding within a finite set of point charges the PEEC method always yields the correct electrostatic (Madelung) potential independent of the electrostatic moments of the point charges field.
-It is also significantly faster than the traditional finite point charges embedding.
+Unlike embedding within a finite set of point charges periodic

 The basic PEECM settings are defined in the \$embed block.
-It can be redirected to an external file using \$embed file=<file\name>.
+It can be redirected to an external file using \$embed file=<file_name>.